 Medicaid will cover you in full in a nursing home, including medications.
 Just be sure to choose a nursing home that accepts Medicaid.

 You could be eligible for nursing home Medicaid and not standard Medicaid.
 For those that had applications denied in the past, applying again when you’re going into the nursing home would be wise.

 Medicare Advantage Dual Eligible plans combine Medicare, Medicaid, Part C, and Part D to make an awesome option.

 These plans are only available to beneficiaries that qualify for Medicare and Medicaid.
 Also, beneficiaries need to live in the policy’s service area to be eligible.

-You can enroll in one of these policies any time of the year.
+You can enroll in one of these policies at any time of the year.
 Being eligible for Medicare and Medicaid gives you a “Special Enrollment Period.”
-The Medicare Advantage Part C plan is great for people who want an advantage plan’s dental, vision, hearing, and gym membership benefits.
+The Medicare Advantage Part C plan is great for people who want an Advantage plan’s dental, vision, hearing, and gym membership benefits.